Senior Regulatory Affairs Officer

 • Contribute to the design and implementation of new quality systems and procedures and identify areas for potential improvement to ensure continuous quality improvement is realised.

-• Supervise colleagues within the Regulatory Affairs department, when required, by providing support and guidance as needed to knowledge across the team remains current.
+• Supervise colleagues within the Regulatory Affairs department, when required, by providing support and guidance as needed to keep knowledge across the team remains current.

 • Extensive experience preparing, reviewing, and maintaining regulatory documentation, with strong knowledge of global IVD regulatory frameworks and standards and excellent technical writing skills.
 (Experience of preparing and submitting regulatory applications in geographies out with EU, US, Canada)